Flash (pinball)

 Flash is a 1979 pinball game designed by Steve Ritchie and released by Williams.
-There is no connection between the game and the comics character.
+The game is named after flashes of lightning, with the sound of thunder increasing in volume as the game is played.
+It was the highest earning pinball machine for operators in 1979.

 Design

-This was Steve Ritchie's first game for Williams after leaving Atari, after he finished developing the Superman pinball for Atari.
+This was Steve Ritchie's first game for Williams, designed after developing Superman for Atari.
 This game was known for having the first continuous background sound for a pinball game, as well as the first pinball game to use Flash lamps.

 The game takes its name from the flash of lightning simulated by flashing lights behind the backglass, and the sound of thunder.
 The longer a ball stays in play, the louder the thunder gets.

 The backglass shows "a storm in the making", with a lady by the side of a male figure.

 Steve Ritchie designed about 90% the game on a cocktail napkin during a flight, while flying from Atari to Williams.
 The game also broke the factory production record at Williams and is still Ritchie's biggest seller.

 The game used a 1 Mhz Motorola 6800 microprocessor tied to a 8-bit DAC.
 For storage it only had 2Kb of ROM, and 128 bytes of RAM so all the sounds in the game had to be expressed in compact algorithms.
 In that space using a sound recording only a mere 50ms would have been able to be stored.